AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

 **We will be using using [:page_facing_up:SuperSlicer](https://github.com/supermerill/SuperSlicer/releases)'s calibration tools.**

-- If you do not typically use SuperSlicer, you can start with one of the built-in Voron profiles for this test.
+- If you do not typically use SuperSlicer, you can start with one of the built-in Voron profiles or use one of my [:page_facing_up:my profiles](https://github.com/AndrewEllis93/Ellis-PIF-Profile) (please read the manual, though.).

     - The built-in profiles are not great in my opinion, but will work fine just for running the calibration tools.
-    - Shameless plug: try [:page_facing_up:my profiles](https://github.com/AndrewEllis93/Ellis-PIF-Profile) later on.
-There are some other warnings and dependencies, however *(please thoroughly read its readme)*, so just stick with the built-in ones for now.

 We will be printing these retraction towers at three different temperatures.
 If you are confident that your filament temperature is well tuned, you may get good results with just one tower.